Ferlab-Ste-Justine/kvm-dev-orchestrations/README.md

 ### Tunnel support

-By setting the load balancer to **true** in the parameters, the load balancer will only be accessible via ssh tunneling.
+By setting the tunnel to **true** in the load balancer parameters, the load balancer will only be accessible via ssh tunneling.

 A **tunnel_config.json** and **auth_secret** file will be generated in the **shared directory**, providing the required configurations for the following project: https://github.com/Ferlab-Ste-Justine/ssh-tunnel-client